Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Introduction

 The manuscript is organized as follows.
-In Sec.~\ref{sec:topo-sum} we provide a brief summary of topological properties of NLs in nodal class $\textrm{AI}$.
+In Sec.~\ref{sec:topo-sum} we provide a brief \TB{review} of topological properties of NLs in nodal class $\textrm{AI}$.
 This section can be skipped by experts in the field, without impairing the continuity of our exposition.
-We comment here on the von Neumann-Wigner argument, the quantization of the Berry phase, the monopole charge, and on the recently revealed non-abelian topological charge.
-In Sec.~\ref{sec:non-Abelian-NLs}, we present how to efficiently wield the non-abelian topological charge, and how it leads to constraints on admissible NL compositions.
-This discussion simplifies, and further expands, the supplemental material of Ref.~\cite{Wu:2018b}.
-In Sec.~\ref{sec:monopole-linking-relation} we rederive the relation between the monopole charge and the linking structure using only the non-abelian topological charge.
+We \TB{specifically} comment here on the von Neumann-Wigner argument, the quantization of the Berry phase, the monopole charge, and on the recently revealed non-Abelian topological charge.
+In Sec.~\ref{sec:non-Abelian-NLs}, we present how to efficiently wield the non-Abelian topological charge, and how it leads to constraints on admissible NL compositions.
+This discussion simplifies, \TB{but also further expands}, the supplemental material of Ref.~\cite{Wu:2018b}. \TB{We then proceed with applications of the develoepd methods.
+First, in} Sec.~\ref{sec:monopole-linking-relation} we rederive the relation between the monopole charge and the linking structure using \TB{the geometric description of} the non-Abelian topological charge.
 Although we reproduce here the findings of Ref.~\cite{Ahn:2018}, we believe that our arguments are easier to follow for readers not knowledgeable in characteristic classes of real vector bundles.
-Finally, we show in Sec.~\ref{sec:NA-braiding} how the monopole charge flips sign when it is braided along a path with a non-trivial Berry phase, suggesting a non-abelian braiding of NLs formed inside the \emph{same} band gap.
-We conclude in Sec.~\ref{sec:conclude} by outlining the broader scope of the possible applications of the non-abelian topological charge in the study of band topology.
+Finally, we show in Sec.~\ref{sec:NA-braiding} how the monopole charge flips sign when it is braided along a path with a non-trivial Berry phase, suggesting a non-Abelian braiding of NLs formed inside the \emph{same} band gap.
+We conclude in Sec.~\ref{sec:conclude} by outlining the broader scope of the possible applications of the non-Abelian topological charge in the study of band topology.